How to congratulate someone, even when it’s hard

 Treat yourself

 Hey—you did it!
 And next time you find yourself in a similar situation, you’ll already be a total pro.
 So go ahead and order extra caramel in your coffee or watch an extra episode of that reality show you’re ashamed you like.
+Or even read some wise words.
 You most definitely earned it.

 Keep in mind that your turn’s coming